-The RIS questions are critical because they help policy makers focus on the potential impact of major decisions: in other words, the size of the impact (increase or decrease) on the community.
+The Impact Analysis questions are critical because they help policy makers focus on the potential impact of major decisions: in other words, the total effect of the proposal (positive or negative) on the community.

-The questions are a useful discipline in your everyday work.
+The questions are a useful discipline for any policy process.
 They can help structure your ideas, test your assumptions and encourage you to think beyond a regulation-based solution as the default.